w3f/Grants-Program/applications/swush-dex-aggregator.md

 - **Cross-Chain (XCM) APIs and DEX Swap Integration:**
     -  Integrates cross-chain messaging (XCM) to transfer assets from the Asset Hub to a parachain (e.g., Hydration) for swapping.
 After the swap on the parachain, assets are returned to the Asset Hub, allowing users to access parachain liquidity while keeping assets on the Asset Hub.
+    - Polkadot Asset Hub’s Asset APIs to enable real-time asset balances, rates, and integration of Asset Hub assets in cross-chain swaps.

 - **Slippage Control and Protection:**
     - Implementation of slippage control, allowing users to swap assets below maximum slippage tolerance set in User Profiles(Milestone 1).
 This ensures that users are protected against drastic price changes during the transaction execution process.
 - **Real-time Fee Updates:**